edufelip/amazing-note/docs/QA_TEST_PLAN.md

 ### 5.9 One-Time Local → Cloud Migration on First Login
 - Migrate once per uid
-  - Steps: Start logged out; create 2–3 local notes with varied priorities (HIGH/MEDIUM/LOW) → Login as A.
+  - Steps: Start logged out; create 2–3 local notes → Login as A.
-  - Expected: On first login, local notes are uploaded to Firestore and marked migrated; notes appear on Web with correct `priority` values and Timestamps for `createdAt`/`updatedAt`.
+  - Expected: On first login, local notes are uploaded to Firestore and marked migrated; notes appear on Web with the correct Timestamps for `createdAt`/`updatedAt`.
   - Then: Logout → Login as A again.
   - Expected: No duplicate uploads; Firestore remains with single copies.
  - Immediate population after login